PdF:A2BP_SYNB Syntax B - Course Information

 - Course objectives

 - The main goal of the course is to master characteristic features of English syntax, mainly in comparison with the structure of the students' mother tongue.
-Students will be bale to understand the differences between the simple, compound and complex sentence will be studied.
-They will explore and gradually master all types of dependent clauses, complex condensation and information processing.
-Throughout the semester students are encouraged to link theory in the classroom to practice at schools via practical tasks.
+The differences between the simple, compound and complex sentence will be studied.
+All types of dependent clauses, complex condensation and information processing will be included in the course syllabus too.

-- Spring term A Student's English Grammar Workbook (Sylvia Chalker) Grammar in Context (Hugh Gethin) February Chapter 13 - Coordination.
+- Program: Subject: Seminar to syntax B Teacher: Irena Hůlková Spring term: , A Student's Grammar of the English Language (Greenbaum and Quirk), A Student's English Grammar Workbook (Sylvia Chalker) and Grammar in Context (Hugh Gethin) February: Chapter 13 - Coordination.
 Chapter 10 B - The -ing form as gerund.
-March Chapter 13 - cont.
+March: Chapter 13 - cont.
 Chapter 10 C - Verbs taking the infinitive or -ing (participle) according to meaning.
 Chapter 16 - Complementation of verbs and adjectives - selfstudy.
 Chapter 10 D - Verbs taking a full infinitive or -ing (gerund) according to meaning.
 Lists of verbs - selfstudy.
 Chapter 16 - cont.
 Practice.
 Chapter 10 D - Verbs taking a full infonitive or -ing (gerund) according to meaning - cont.
 Revision of Chapter 10.
 Revision of Chapters 13 and 16.
 Chapter 3 A - Relation between result and cause.
 Chapter 3 B - Result expressed by too or enough.
 Chapter 14 - The complex sentence - introduction.
 Chapter 4 A - Purpose (Standard constructions).
-April Chapter 14 - cont.
+April: hapter 14 - cont.
 Revision test.
 Chapter 4 B - Purpose (Shortened constructions) Chapter 6 - cause, purpose, concesssion (Alternatives Chapter 14 - cont.
 Revision of Chapter 14 - selfstudy.
 Chapter 5 - Concession.
 Chapter 6 - cont. - selfstudy.
 Chapter 15 - Syntactic and semantic functions of subordinate clauses.
 Revision of Chapters 4, 5 and 6.
 Practice.
 Chapter 15 - cont.
 Chapter 7 - Time.
 Revision of Chapters 3, 4, 5 and 6.
-May Chapter 18 - Theme, focus, and information processing.
+May: Chapter 18 - Theme, focus, and information processing.
 Chapter 8 A - Relatives.
 Introduction.
 Chapter 18 - cont.
 Chapter 8 B - Sentence building with relatives.
 Chapter 18 - cont.
 Chapter 8 C - Shortened constructions.
 Chapter 9 - Similarity and comparison.

 - GREENBAUM, Sidney and Randolph QUIRK.
 A student's grammar of the English language.
 First published.
 Harlow: Longman, 1990.
 490 stran.
 ISBN 0582059712. info